antixenoinitiative/warden.bot/README.md

 5. IMPORTANT: Make sure you give your bot the "bot" and "applications.commands" permissions in OAuth when inviting your bot. ![image](https://user-images.githubusercontent.com/85346345/132811570-2332bfdc-9365-4b11-afd2-051ee699083b.png)
 6. In OAuth2 select the dropdown option of 'USER INSTALL'
 7. Copy the link provided on the dev page and run in your browser, select yoru new test server and add it.
 8. Run the SETUP.ps1 file in Powershell (Run as Admin if you have any issues).
+If you have scope security errors, use a VM and in PS, run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`.
+PS2 may also need this setting to operate.
+Use a test environment VM if you have security concerns and ensure you reset the execution policy back to what you had previoiusly to `Signed`. https://stackoverflow.com/questions/54776324/powershell-bug-execution-of-scripts-is-disabled-on-this-system for more information regarding this.
 9. Follow the prompts and enter the Bot TOKEN.
 10. Start the bot using `npm start` in command line or terminal.